Indianapolis Colts vs. Houston Texans NFL Week 6 Odds, Plays and Insights - NewsBreak

 Texans stats and trends

-- This year the Texans have eight turnovers, one fewer than the Colts have takeaways (9).
+- The Texans have turned the ball over eight times, one fewer times than the Colts have forced turnovers (9).

 Home and road insights